 For a job seeker to be considered for any job, their resume (or other Internet presence, like a social network profile) must contain the keywords the employer or recruiter is using to find resumes meeting the requirements of the jobs being filled.

-of a "searchable" resume is designed to leverage typical
+The content of a "find-able" resume is designed to leverage typical search technology in:

 board resume databases

 - Employer email systems

 What are "keywords"?
 Keyword are the words used for search and finding appropriate candidates.
 For example, if an employer is filling an administrative assistant position, the keywords are the words associated with the requirements of the job: